Dumpling festival 2023: Where to get the best bak chang in Singapore this year

 12 /13

-Wan Hao Chinese Restaurant brings back its best-selling white pepper crab rice dumpling (S$22 each), whose aroma of freshly ground white pepper envelopes generous chunks of crab meat and black-eyed peas.
+Wan Hao Chinese Restaurant brings back its best-selling white pepper crab rice dumpling (S$22 eac/INR 1,345.11), whose aroma of freshly ground white pepper envelopes generous chunks of crab meat and black-eyed peas.
 Another creation is the oolong tea smoked roasted Irish duck rice dumpling (S$20 each), which packs tender Irish duck with preserved salted vegetables.
-The vegetarian-friendly cordyceps flower and purple glutinous rice dumpling (S$18 each) contains black truffle paste, while the new five-head abalone with karasumi and Iberico pork rice dumpling (S$30 each) holds the highly-prized karasumi (dried mullet roe), which has a hint of savouriness akin to salted egg yolk.
+The vegetarian-friendly cordyceps flower and purple glutinous rice dumpling (S$18 each/INR 1,100.39) contains black truffle paste, while the new five-head abalone with karasumi and Iberico pork rice dumpling (S$30 each/INR 1,833.90) holds the highly-prized karasumi (dried mullet roe), which has a hint of savouriness akin to salted egg yolk.

 22 May – 22 June 2023